marcpoppleton/rfxcomdriver/README.md

 Depencencies
 --------

-The library currently relies on the [USBSerial](https://github.com/felHR85/UsbSerial) library, this should be removed in future versions.
+The library currently relies on the Java [USBSerial](https://github.com/felHR85/UsbSerial) library, this should be removed in a future version once a Kotlin version will be done.
+This is work in progress!

 License
 --------